tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 Our starting point is the same as with `opsL`, having parsed our
 first item, and the following items along with their separators.
-From their,
+From there,
-we do a first scan, where our goal is to end up attaching each separator
+we do a first scan, where we want to end up with each separator
-to the item on its left, and have the last item in our starting list
+attached to the item on its left, and the last item in our starting list
-left alone.
+alone.

 We do this with `foldl'`, keeping track of the last item we've seen, and
 the tail of items along with their new separators.
 When we see a new `(sep, a)`
 pair, `a` becomes our new last item, and the previous item
-is adjoined with `sep` onto the tail.
+is paired up with `sep`, and put onto the tail.

 Finally, we can scan over this list as if we were doing a left associative
 operator, with the caveat that we swap the arguments to `combine`.